-She glanced quickly around, worried her sudden fright might have been noticed, but no one was paying her any attention.
-In fact everyone else was staring resolutely ahead, carefully ignoring the white suites.
-Before she knew what she was doing, Bea shifted herself slightly in the flow of commuters, so she could see over her shoulder.
-She stumbled a bit, but the Grand was so densely packed she realised she wasn’t going to fall.
+She glanced around, worried her sudden fright might have been noticed.
+But no one was paying her any attention.
+In fact, everyone else was staring resolutely ahead, carefully ignoring the white suits.
+Before she knew what she was doing, Bea shifted slightly in the flow of commuters, so she could see over her shoulder.
+She stumbled a bit, but the Grand was so densely packed she wasn’t going to fall.

-The crowds continued to trundle forward, carefully ignoring the intensity of the Redactionists’ dispute.
+The crowds continued to trundle forward, carefully ignoring the Redactionists’ dispute.
 All but Bea, whose eyes were fixed on the blonde Redactionist.
 There was an air of grim authority surrounding her, so intense Bea could feel it pulling at her, even from so far away.
-She knew she shouldn’t be staring, but it was impossible to drag her eyes away.
+She shouldn’t be staring, but it was impossible to drag her eyes away.

-Of course, the Redaction Department would say behaviour like that was dangerously similar to the Anti-Narrativists’.
+Of course, the Redaction Department would say such behaviour was dangerously similar to that of the Anti-Narrativists.

-Bea turned around and scanned the exit for the Indexer.
-It took her a moment, but eventually she spotted what she was looking for.
-The Indexers, or the grey suits, always gave Bea the impression that if she were to touch them they would feel cold and clammy.
-She supposed it was all the time they spent deep below ground in the Indexical Department, sorting and categorizing the Books.
-The GenAm didn’t like its Books outside the safety of the Index for long, once the Plot was finished.
+Coming to her senses, Bea turned back towards the exit, looking for the Indexer.
+It took her a moment, but eventually she spotted her.
+The Indexers, or the grey suits, always gave Bea the impression that if she were to touch them, they would feel cold and clammy.
+She supposed it was all the time they spent deep below ground in the Indexical Department, sorting and categorising the Books.
+The GenAm didn’t like its Books outside the safety of the Index for long once the Plot was finished.

 “Wait!
 Where do you think you’re going?”